mwmaclean/my_new_experiment/README.md

 [Bug Report](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html)

-## How to install and use this template
+## How to install and use this repo

 For the intro course, fork [this current repo](https://github.com/mwmaclean/my_new_experiment) to your github account with all the files, folders and submodules.
 You only have to then clone the repository and you are good to go.